Graylog2/documentation/pages/faq.rst

 Can I install the Graylog Server on Windows?
 --------------------------------------------

-Graylog is not supported running on Windows.
+Running Graylog on Windows is not supported.

 Can I run Graylog on Azure?
 ---------------------------